mj3b/juno/docs/deployment/cloud-jira-deployment.md

 ### Automatic Updates and Compatibility

 One of the most significant advantages of cloud Jira for JUNO deployment is the elimination of version compatibility concerns.
-Atlassian Cloud automatically updates to the latest versions, ensuring that JUNO always has access to the newest API features and security enhancements without requiring manual intervention or compatibility testing.
+Jira Cloud automatically updates to the latest versions, ensuring that JUNO always has access to the newest API features and security enhancements without requiring manual intervention or compatibility testing.

 This automatic update mechanism is particularly valuable for agentic AI systems that rely on consistent API behavior and feature availability.
-JUNO's integration patterns are designed to leverage the latest Atlassian Cloud capabilities, and automatic updates ensure that these features remain available without deployment disruptions.
+JUNO's integration patterns are designed to leverage the latest Jira Cloud capabilities, and automatic updates ensure that these features remain available without deployment disruptions.

 The cloud platform's backward compatibility guarantees mean that existing JUNO integrations continue to function seamlessly even as new features are introduced.
 This provides a stable foundation for long-term agentic AI operations while ensuring access to the latest capabilities for enhanced functionality.

 ### Enterprise Security Framework

-Atlassian Cloud provides enterprise-grade security that complements JUNO's security architecture.
+Jira Cloud provides enterprise-grade security that complements JUNO's security architecture.
 The platform includes SOC 2 Type II compliance, ISO 27001 certification, and GDPR compliance built into the infrastructure, reducing the security configuration burden for JUNO deployments.

 Cloud Jira's security features include advanced threat detection, automated security monitoring, and enterprise-grade encryption that aligns with JUNO's security requirements.
 The platform provides centralized identity management through integration with enterprise identity providers, enabling seamless single sign-on and role-based access control for JUNO users.